 What We Are Looking For…

-The Study Abroad Office in the Gies College of Business strives to develop high-quality, short-term, study abroad programs that provide our undergraduate students with a good balance of, 1) educational business content, 2) cultural immersion, and 3) recreation activities.
+The Gies Global Office at the Gies College of Business strives to develop high-quality, short-term, study abroad programs that provide our undergraduate students with a good balance of, 1) educational business content, 2) cultural immersion experiences, and 3) recreation activities.
 We are looking for programs with clear learning objectives developed around an interesting or pertinent business topic, issue or location.
-As lead faculty you will be responsible for developing the actual educational content of the program.
-Our office can help with every other aspect, but you will need take responsibility for the educational business content.
+As lead faculty you will be responsible for developing the educational content of the program.
+Our office can help with every other aspect, but you will need be prepared to take responsibility for the educational business content.
 Therefore, Gies faculty applying to lead a short-term study abroad program, should have some familiarity with the country(ies) being proposed as a destination.
-Faculty should also have good, strong connections with institutions and companies in the proposed destination(s).
+Faculty should also have good, strong connections with institutions, companies and individuals at the proposed destination(s).

-Gies College of Business has a special interest in developing programs in China and Israel.
-We are also looking for programs that can be repeated annually, if possible.
-No matter where your program destination is, the main objective is to provide students with a real sense for how business is done in that country, how it differs from business in the U.S., and what are the cultural realities beyond what mere tourists see during a visit.
+Gies College of Business has a special interest in developing programs that can be repeated annually or bi-annually, if possible.
+No matter where your program destination is, the main objective is to provide students with a real sense for how business is done in that country, how it differs from business in the U.S., and what are the cultural realities beyond what mere tourists experience during a visit.

-Your program will need to include a minimum of 10 College of Business undergraduate students, and so, you will need to develop a program that will be attractive to Gies students.
+Your program should include a minimum of 10 College of Business undergraduate students, and so, you will need to develop a program that will be attractive to Gies students.
 You will be expected to help promote and market the program.
-In most cases, Business Programs are for Business students only.
-Non-Business students are generally not allowed to participate in Business sponsored study abroad programs.
-Faculty that develop strong, interesting programs and start their planning with the College early will have the best chance of receiving approval.
+In most cases, Business Programs are for Business students only, but non-Business students can be accepted to Gies programs.
+Faculty that develop strong, interesting programs and start their planning with the Gies Global office early will have the best chance of receiving approval.
 The deadline to apply is June 1.
-This date will give the Business International Programs office enough time to set up purchase orders and order airline tickets.
+This date will give the Business International Programs office enough time to set up purchase orders and airline tickets.
 This date will also provide you with adequate time to develop the program and market it to Business students at the Business Study Abroad Fair which happens during the first few weeks of the fall semester.

 If you are considering requesting that an individual accompany you during the program who is not associated with the program or University, please read the University’s Education Abroad & International Policies, specifically, Guidelines for Individuals Accompanying Study Abroad Programs.
-The University and College of Business Study Abroad Program have very clear and transparent policies regarding guests accompanying groups traveling with GCOB Programs.
+The University and College of Business Study Abroad Program have very clear and transparent policies regarding guests accompanying groups traveling with UI Programs.
 Examples are – spouses, partners, friends, relatives, children, colleagues (university and non-university affiliated), etc. Including guests is generally discouraged.
-Any guest must be approved by Business International Programs Office.
+Any guest must be approved by Gies Global office.

 As a faculty leader or chaperone you are generally expected to fly with the group from Chicago to the program destination.
 From time to time faculty leaders and/or chaperones must, or desire to, travel apart from the group, for reasons not associated with the program.
 The policy for reimbursement in these circumstances is very specific.
 Please review the policy – faculty reimbursement policy – if you are considering traveling apart from the group for any reason.